Criminal Defense Attorneys

-If you find yourself in this unfortunate scenario (or a similar one) it means that you need to hire an experienced criminal defense lawyer.
+If you find yourself in this unfortunate scenario (or a similar one), it means that you need to hire an experienced criminal defense lawyer.
 The proper handling of an investigation on your defense attorney’s part may avoid criminal charges and prosecution.
-The attorneys at Murphy & Anderson are well versed in representing clients during the investigative stages of a criminal case and are ready to zealously represent you or your business during this process.
+The attorneys at Murphy & Anderson are well-versed in representing clients during the investigative stages of a criminal case and are ready to represent you or your business during this process zealously.

 If you are fortunate enough not to have endured such a situation, it is still imperative that you have designated employees who are trained in the proper procedure for the execution of a search warrant.
-Contact the attorneys at Murphy & Anderson, who are well versed in this area of law and ready, willing and able to train you and your employees on this area of the law.
+Contact the attorneys at Murphy & Anderson, who are well-versed in this area of law and are ready, willing, and able to train you and your employees on this area of the law.

-This is a rapidly developing, and sometimes controversial, area of the law which typically carries substantial stakes for clients who are still in the midst of completing their educational endeavors.
-It is an emotional process and we are well equipped to provide the type of support that our clients may need.
+This is a rapidly developing, sometimes controversial, area of the law which typically carries substantial stakes for clients who are still in the midst of completing their educational endeavors.
+It is an emotional process, and we are well-equipped to provide the type of support that our clients may need.

-Title IX places a legal duty on schools to proactively prevent gender-based harassment, discrimination and violence.
-Schools must also provide procedures for reporting this illegal conduct and ensure that accommodations are made for students who are victims of such discrimination so that her or she may continue to access the educational resources to which they are entitled.
+Title IX places a legal duty on schools to proactively prevent gender-based harassment, discrimination, and violence.
+Schools must also provide procedures for reporting this illegal conduct and ensure that accommodations are made for students who are victims of such discrimination so that he or she may continue to access the educational resources to which they are entitled.

 White collar crimes are generally used to refer to non-violent crimes committed to obtain a financial gain.
-Typically, people charged with this type of crime are business owners, professionals, bankers, accountants, doctors and lawyers.
-These crimes have evolved into being taken very serious and prosecuted on both the State and Federal level.
+Typically, people charged with this type of crime are business owners, professionals, bankers, accountants, doctors, and lawyers.
+These crimes have evolved into being taken very seriously and prosecuted on both the State and federal level.